liujjw/bundle-bot/README.md

 `docker-compose up` and set `NODE_ENV="production"`

 ## Test env assumptions
+`forge install` and `npm install` to init.
 Modify `env` variables for `npm test` to test: change env variables in `package.json` as needed to start services automatically.
 The mempool lurker relies on `geth.ipc`, so it must have access to the filesystem containing that socket.
 Access to Redis on localhost at appropriate test ports.

 ## Data passing
 In Redis, we set string keys to JS objects (the library we use turns them into strings?).
 When we get, we use a string key to fetch a stringified JS object which we parse back into a JS object.
 In general we serialize data as strings (not bytearrays (TODO)?) and then deserialize back into objects.